x00tex/hackTheBox/Boxes/linux/Retired/scriptKiddie/README.md

 * There is no command injection or lfi.
 * searchsploit and nmap don't have any known vulnerability.
-* msfvenom have a temlate option which is vulnerable.
+* msfvenom have a template option which is vulnerable.
   * **Description:** This module exploits a command injection vulnerability in Metasploit Framework's msfvenom payload generator when using a crafted APK file as an Android payload template.
 Affects Metasploit Framework <= 6.0.11 and Metasploit Pro <= 4.18.0.
 The file produced by this module is a relatively empty yet valid-enough APK file.
 To trigger the vulnerability, the victim user should do the following: `msfvenom -p android/<...> -x`
   * [CVE-2020-7384 Rapid7](https://www.rapid7.com/db/modules/exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection/)
     * msf module: `exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection`